neondatabase/website/content/docs/get-started-with-neon/query-with-psql-editor.md

 - `<user>` is the database user, which can be found on the Neon console **Dashboard** tab, under **Connection Details**.
 - `<project_ID>` is the Neon project ID, which can be found on the Neon console **Settings** tab, under **General Settings**.

-## Connecting with a password saved to .pgpass
+## Connecting with a password saved to a password file

 To connect with a password saved to a `.pgpass` password file: